zhu121705/test/README.md

 Run:

-To run the first example, run python -m examples.single_query
+To run the first example, run python -m examples.single_query in the sustainable_computing_workload directory

 Testing: